NYC Zeitgeist

 Some Create Stickers to Easily Spread Messages

 I encounter stickers every day in Chicago, often affixed to traffic signs.
 One “Tow Zone” sign that I pass frequently is totally obscured, potentially producing a nasty surprise for the motorist when he returns to where he thought he had parked his car.
 Just last week, I walked past a one-way sign that had been completely encased in stickers.
 After many months, the city had replaced the illegible sign.
-The first sticker will undoubtedly be applied to the new canvas within days.
+The first sticker will undoubtedly appear on the new canvas within days.

 Fans Memorializing Dead Celebrities